OPEOLUWA250/Campus-Guide/proposal.md

 * Travel for Data Validation (3 campuses): €500

 This project is partly pro bono—MVF Solutions will contribute volunteer time and existing resources.
-Funding is essential to cover community workshops, development time, and ensure quality validation through field visits.
+Funding is essential to cover community workshops, development time, and ensure quality validation through field visits and sustain deployment infrastruture.

 ## Implementation Plan